devildeveloper/configurator/README.md

 Additionally, like `.load`, `.store` can be executed asynchronously or synchronously, depending on whether or not a callback is given to it.

-NOTE: if `storeMetadata` is set to false, Configurator cannot automatically know the location in which to save the file, so a filepath or save
+**NOTE**: if `storeMetadata` is set to false, Configurator cannot automatically know the location in which to save the file, so a filepath or save

 <hr>
 #####`.addStore(String name, Object store)`